opiopan/fsmapper/docs/sdkdocs/tutorial/custom_device.md

 - Views and mappings connect events to visualization and user interaction

 This separation allows the device logic to remain in the plugin, while Lua focuses on event handling and presentation.

+## Next steps

+In this tutorial, you saw how a Custom Device Plugin is implemented, exposed to fsmapper through the Plugin ABI, and used from a Lua script in an event-driven way.

+From here, you can explore the [Plugin SDK Reference](../sdk/device_plugin/) to learn more about:
+- The complete Plugin ABI and callback semantics
+- Runtime services provided by fsmapper
+- Advanced device unit definitions and event handling patterns

+These references provide the detailed specifications needed to build your own custom devices beyond this sample.